ACARA publications

 Curriculum publications

-These documents provide information on the curriculum development process that will be used to develop the national curriculum, including background information to guide the writing of the national curriculum.
+These documents provide information on the curriculum development process used to develop the national curriculum, including background information to guide the writing of the national curriculum.

-Curriculum development process: describes the process that will be used to develop the national curriculum.
-It also describes the structure of writing teams and consultation groups that will be involved in the national curriculum development.
+Curriculum development process: describes the process used to develop the national curriculum.
+It also describes the structure of writing teams and consultation groups involved in the national curriculum development.

 Curriculum design: The curriculum design paper provides guidelines for the writing of the Australian curriculum.

-The Shape of the Australian Curriculum: English, mathematics, science and history includes key foundational documents that will shape the Australian Curriculum.
+The Shape of the Australian Curriculum: English, mathematics, science and history includes key foundational documents to shape the Australian Curriculum.

 A brief precis publication summarises the ten documents, along with the consultation processes and curriculum development work of the Board.